Separate names with a comma.

 well, we have to take into account laws of physics...trap speed shows that it has the "potential" to be faster, however since acceleration is inversely related to mass, the more massive the object the harder it will be to get to move...the weight of the camaro will probably have more impact on its ability to go faster than its power. it takes a good amount of it to get 3800lbs moving, which is why we see slower ETs compared to higher trap speeds.

-now given that, since the mustang is lighter it takes less force to start motion.. it goes to reason that it can attain faster ETs with slower MPH, and lets face it, [email protected][email protected]
+now given that, since the mustang is lighter it takes less force to start motion.. it goes to reason that it can attain faster ETs with slower MPH, and lets face it, [email protected] is lack of driving skill, especially when they were able to click off [email protected] in the GT

 SS with 426 flywheel hp traps 111 mph.
 My lightly supercharged 07 GT has 439 flywheel hp and traps 111 mph, as well.
 I run 12.30's and I suspect that Camaro would be dang close to that with some traction and a decent driver.
 Impressive!